ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The mandatory fields are determined by the message type exchanged between the two gateways (see Section 7).

-## SATP Message Digital Signatures
+## SATP Message Digital Signatures and Key Types

 {: #satp-message-signatures}